HaiderNuur/Data-Analyst-Journey/Facebook Courses/Marketing Analytics Foundations/Notes.md

 - I would like to learn more about what content on my site is visited most by my users.
 Which section of the Google Analytics report could help me with that?
 Answer: The "engagement" reports under the life cycle section

+###### Practice quiz
+- Which of the following questions can you answer with Facebook Ads Manager reports
+Answer: How many impressions did my advertising campaign on Facebook and Instagram have, How many of the desired actions did people take as a result of my ads on Facebook, How much did I spend on ads on Facebook over past month.
+- Imra at Calla & Ivy wants to understand the results of the advertising campaign she ran on Instagram to promote her flower subscription service.
+More specifically, she would like to know how much money she had to spend on ads on Facebook to get one subscription.
+What should Imra do?
+Answer: Imra can use Facebook Ads Manager and look at the "Cost per result" data
+- Google Ads reports can be used to understand the results of advertising campaigns on Google.
+Which of the following is a specific report you can get in Google Ads that you won’t find in Facebook Ads Manager?
+Answer: The keyword results report

+##### Graded quiz
+- True or false: In a spreadsheet cell, you can only include numbers and letters.
+F
+- True or false: Spreadsheet calculations are limited to simple arithmetic.
+F
+- True or false: Data visualization requires a deep understanding of coding in Python.
+A: F
+- Google Analytics collects data from: (Choose all that apply) A: Apps, Sites
+- True or false: There is only a single web analytics tool available- Google Analytics A: F
+- CPC stands for what in marketing analytics?
+A: Cost per click
+- If you want to find data on retention rates in Google Analytics, you can look at...
+A: the life cycle section
+- Because Facebook Ads Manager looks at the success of specific ad campaigns, it can be particularly helpful when determining...
+A: ROAS